mozilla/extension-workshop/src/content/documentation/develop/best-practices-for-collecting-user-data-consents.md

 ## Determine your consent flow

-Before designing your consent dialogs, you should determine the privacy consent flow for your extension, based on the data it collects and whether it uses cookies.
-Here is an example of a consent flow where an extension collects personally identifying information and technical data and uses cookies:
+Before designing your consent dialogs, you should determine the privacy consent flow for your extension, based on the data it collects.
+Here is an example of a consent flow where an extension collects personally identifying information and technical data:

 ![Illustrating an example of the application flow for handling privacy consents.](/assets/img/documentation/develop/MDN_Privacy_Flags_Flow_Diagram.png)

 In this example:

-1. Your extension should start up with all cookie and data collection functionality disabled.
+1. Your extension should start up with all data collection functionality disabled.
-2. Either shortly after installation (see [Best practices for onboarding, upboarding, and offboarding users](/documentation/develop/onboard-upboard-offboard-users/)) or when the user first attempts to uses an extension feature, present them with a consent dialog.
+2. Shortly after installation (see [Best practices for onboarding, upboarding, and offboarding users](/documentation/develop/onboard-upboard-offboard-users/)), present them with a consent dialog.
    On this dialog:
 3. The option for collecting personally identifying information must default to disabled so that the user has to actively opt-in.
-4. The options for technical data and cookies may default to enabled, so that the user may choose to opt-out.
+4. The options for technical data may default to enabled, so that the user may choose to opt-out.
-5. If the user opts:
+5. If the user:
-6. IN to all features, continue with all extension features enabled.
+    - opts IN to all features &rarr; continue with all extension features enabled.
-7. OUT of any feature that cannot be disabled, offer them the option to remove the extension.
+    - opts OUT of any feature that cannot be disabled &rarr; offer them the option to remove the extension.
 If they choose not to remove the extension present the consent dialog again.
-8. OUT only from features that can be disabled, disable those features and continue running the extension.
+    - opts OUT only from features that can be disabled &rarr; disable those features and continue running the extension.

 {% endcapture %}
 {% include modules/one-column.liquid